vhspace/sdl3-rs/README.md

 Now that the SDL3 API is mostly stabilized, we are working on a new version of the Rust bindings for SDL3.
 The migration is in progress, and we are looking for contributors to help us complete it.

+Right now the project isn't building because the migration is in progress.

 Please refer to the [sdl3-rs](https://github.com/revmischa/sdl3-rs) repository for the latest updates.

 The low-level bindings are being worked on in the [sdl3-sys](https://github.com/maia-s/sdl3-sys-rs) repository.